MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-sbd-issues-sles.md

 **Applies to:** :heavy_check_mark: Linux VMs

-This article lists the common issues for SBD in SLES Pacemaker Cluster and offers guidance for identifying and resolving issues.
+This article lists common issues that affect the STONITH Block Device (SBD) fencing mechanism in a SUSE Linux Enterprise (SLES) Pacemaker cluster, and offers guidance for identifying and resolving the issues.

 ## How SBD works

-The SBD (Stonith Block Device) device requires at least one more virtual machine (VM) that acts as an Internet Small Computer System Interface (iSCSI) target server and provides an SBD device.
+An SBD device requires at least one additional virtual machine (VM) that acts as an Internet Small Computer System Interface (iSCSI) target server and provides an SBD device.
 These iSCSI target servers can also be shared with other Pacemaker clusters.
-The advantage of using an SBD device is that if you're already using SBD devices on-premises, they don't require any changes to how you operate the Pacemaker cluster.
+The advantage in using SBD is that, if you're already using them on-premises, SBD devices don't require you to change how you operate the Pacemaker cluster.

-For Azure Pacemaker cluster with SBD fencing mechanism, either of the two options can be used for the setup.
-For more information on the two mechanisms, see:
+For a Microsoft Azure Pacemaker cluster that has SBD storage protection, you can use either of the following options for the setup.
+For more information about these mechanisms, see:

 - [SBD with an iscsi target server](/azure/sap/workloads/high-availability-guide-suse-pacemaker?tabs=msi#sbd-with-an-iscsi-target-server)
 - [SBD with an Azure shared disk](/azure/sap/workloads/high-availability-guide-suse-pacemaker?tabs=msi#sbd-with-an-azure-shared-disk)

-## How to diagnose the issue

-If the SBD device isn't accessible on the cluster nodes, the daemon fails to start and interrupt cluster startup.
-To diagnose the issue, you check `crm` logs, the `iscsiadm` result or `iscsi` service status that includes the SBD server IP addresses.
+ To diagnose the issue, you can check the `crm` logs, the `iscsiadm` result, or the `iscsi` service status that includes the SBD server IP addresses.

 The following examples show how to use these commands to diagnose the issue:

-1. Check the status of the cluster.
+1. Check the status of the cluster:

     ```bash
     sudo crm status
     ```
     ```output
     ERROR: status: crm_mon (rc=102): Error: cluster is not available on this node
     ```
 2. Check the pacemaker service stauts.
-The following example output indicates that the Pacemaker service has failed because one or more dependent services are not functioning.
+The following example output indicates that the Pacemaker service has failed because one or more dependent services are not functioning:

     ```bash
     sudo systemctl status pacemaker